[4DOS.INFO]

 • Horst Schaeffer Famous german batch utils

 • Frank-Peter Schultze Batch collection, german howto, bookmarks, downloads, forums and Ultraedit syntax highlight code.
-Here's a German translation of the howtos.

 • Simon Sheppard An A-Z Index of the Windows NT command line.